mochell/AM_budget_pressure_ERA5/README.md

 # File description
 ## technical_notes.pdf
-Derivation of the budget in Pressure coordinates and description of the in and output files.
+Derivation of the budget in Pressure coordinates and description of the in and output files:
+[embed]technical_notes.pdf[/embed]

 ## A02_download_file.py
 example file of how to download data from the ECMWF server